rauchg/raycast-web-dev-measure/Readme.md

-# Lighthouse Raycast test automation
+# PageSpeed Insights Raycast test automation

-This script registers a command "measure" "URL" that automatically runs a web.dev audit of the target URL.
+This script registers a command "measure" "URL" that automatically runs a PageSpeed Insights audit of the target URL.
-It comes with a companion Chrome Extension that automates clicking the "Run Audit" button for maximum productivity.
+It comes with a companion Chrome Extension that automates clicking the "Analyze" button for maximum productivity.

 ## Installing